TheOnlyWayUp/selfcord/docs/api.rst

-.. currentmodule:: discord
+.. currentmodule:: selfcord

 API Reference
 ===============

-The following section outlines the API of discord.py-self.
+The following section outlines the API of selfcord.py-self.

 .. note::